jenkinsci/elasticbox-plugin/README.md

 How To Use
 ----------
   - Add ElasticBox as a cloud in the configuration page of Jenkins.
-Use Test Connection to make sure the information specified is correct.
+You can add multiple ElasticBox clouds, one for each user at elasticbox.com or your own ElasticBox appliance.
+Test connection to make sure the information specified is correct.

   ![](https://wiki.jenkins-ci.org/download/attachments/72778254/elasticbox-cloud.png)